speix/sudoku-solver/README.md

 # sudoku
 A.I - Implemented AC3, Backtracking and Forward Checking algorithms in combination with Most Constrained Variable (a.k.a MRV) and Least Constraining Value (a.k.a LCV) heuristics.

-In fact, the above algorithms and heuristics are essential when it comes on solving any Constraint Satisfaction problem (a.k.a CSPs).
+In fact, the above algorithms and heuristics are essential when it comes το solving any Constraint Satisfaction problem (a.k.a CSPs).
 Performance-wise, the solver was able to solve 400 sudoku boards in approx. 40 seconds.
-The script prints the solved board to output.txt
+The script prints the board to output.txt

 ### Algorithms